mihanovak1024/mihanovak1024.github.io/_posts/2022-01-10-startup-resources.md

   - startups
 ---

-Ever wanted to make something of your own?
+Ever wanted to make something of <b style="color:#00adb5">your own</b>?
 Well, so have I.

 Getting into startups is a completely unfamiliar territory for the first time...
-BUT there are resources which can help you get a few answers to the questions like why, who, when, where, what.
+BUT there are resources which can help you get a few answers to the questions like <b style="color:#00adb5">why, who, when, where, what</b>.

 ### Introduction